roduyemi/aural/README.md

 # aural
-WIP: _A React Native cross-platform aural experience._
+_A React Native cross-platform aural experience._ (WIP)

-Note: Currently only configured for iOS.
+Note: Currently only configured for iOS

 # Reflex